iCHAIT/Django-Delhi_Metro/README.md

 * metro_review handled by the admin side.

-#### Note
+#### Notes

-Virtualenv has been used for this project.
+* Virtualenv has been used for this project.

-The project is running on Django version 1.6.5 !!
+* The project is running on Django version 1.6.5 !!

-The data has been loaded into the tables using the following query -
+* The data has been loaded into the tables using the following query -

 mysql>load data local infile 'absolutepath' into table table_name;